itsouvalas/rabbitmq-forge-boshrelease/README.md

 - *vm_type* - The name of a BOSH `vm_type` from your cloud-config.
   You can use this to size your RabbitMQ appropriate to your workload requirements, in terms of RAM and CPU.
-Increasing the disk size via the VM type is not going to net you much of a gain (see the `disk_size` and `persist` options instead.
+Increasing the disk size via the VM type is not going to net you much of a gain (see the `disk`, `disk_type`, and `persist` options instead.

 - *network* - The name of the network to deply these instances to.
   This network should be defined in your cloud-config, and should